What Is a Direct Indictment in Virginia?

 How Does the Indictment Process Go?

-Five grand jurors hear testimonies and evidence in a closed session; the defense attorney or the defendant are not allowed to be present.
+Five grand jurors hear testimonies and evidence in a closed session; the defense attorney or the defendant is not allowed to be present.
 The grand jury returns an indictment as not a true bill or a true bill.
 In other words, if the grand jury thinks there is probable cause for an indictment, it is returned as a true bill.

 If your indictment is returned as a true bill, you will then be notified by the law enforcement officer and served with the indictment in open court.
 If you don’t appear, the judge will issue a bench warrant for your arrest.
 If the case is proven and entered as a true bill, it is brought directly before a circuit court.
 However, that doesn’t mean the indicted individual is found guilty.
 It just means the prosecution has enough evidence to charge someone with a felony offense.